- All-new Vauxhall Vivaro van revealed at CV Show 2019

 - Payload and towing capacity significantly increased over old model

-Vauxhall's all-new Vivaro van is now on sale, and we've got full pricing, engine choice and trim level specification details.
-The new Vivaro costs from £21,240 plus VAT and arrives in dealerships in summer 2019, after making its public debut at the 2019 CV Show on 30 April.
+We've also got full pricing, engine choice and trim level specification details for the new Vauxhall Vivaro.
+It costs from £21,240 plus VAT and arrives in dealerships in summer 2019.

 The new Vivaro will continue to be built in Britain at Vauxhall’s Luton factory, but now that Vauxhall is owned by the PSA Group, the 2019 Vivaro is based on the ‘EMP2’ platform used by the latest Citroen Dispatch and Peugeot Expert (and therefore related to the Toyota Proace), rather than the Renault Trafic.